Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: Simulation studies

-We then consider another data-generating mechanism in which individual causal effects are constant across.
-Specifically, we independent generate $Y_{i1}(BA)=Y_{i1}(BB)$ and $Y_{i2}(BB)$ from a standard Normal distribution.
+We then consider another data-generating mechanism in which individual causal effects are constant across units.
+Specifically, we independently generate $Y_{i1}(BA)=Y_{i1}(BB)$ and $Y_{i2}(BB)$ from a standard Normal distribution.
 We then compute the other potential outcomes based on these two potential outcomes by adding fixed treatment effects:

-We set $\tau_1=\tau_2(A)=\tau_2(B)=1$ and $\tau_2^1(A)=\tau_2^1(B)$ so that the generated potential outcomes satisfy the conditions under all three scenarios.
+We set $\tau_1=\tau_2(A)=\tau_2(B)=1$ and $\tau_2^1(A)=\tau_2^1(B)=0$ so that the generated potential outcomes satisfy the conditions under all three scenarios.
 Under this setting, the variance estimators are consistent for the true variances.

-Table~\ref{tab::coverage}(II) shows the empirical coverage rates under this second setting.
-The rates are close to the nominal 95\% level, confirming the validity of the variance estimation procedure.
-Interestingly, the coverage under the two-sequence design is slightly closer to 95\% than under the four-sequence design.
-This is likely due to larger group sizes in the two-sequence design, which improves convergence.
+Table~\ref{tab::coverage}(II) shows the empirical coverage rates of the restricted weighted least squares estimator under this second setting.
+The coverage rates for the four-sequence design are around $0.93$, which are below the nominal 95\% level.
+This undercoverage is primarily due to finite-sample bias arising from estimating the weights using sample variances within each treatment sequence.
+In contrast, the coverage rates for the two-sequence design are closer to 95\%, likely because larger group sizes lead to more stable variance estimation.
+In Table~\ref{tab::coverageN500}, we increase the sample size to $N=500$, and the undercoverage issue diminishes.